nnaumenko/metaf/docs/sphinx/api_reference.rst

 			.. note:: If report is parsed successfully, it does not guarantee that all groups were recognised by the parser.
 Unrecognised groups are treated as Plain Text Groups (see :cpp:class:`metaf::PlainTextGroup`).

 			:param report: String which contains a METAR or TAF report.

+			:param groupLimit: Maximum number of the groups allowed in the report.
+Limiting the number of groups allows detecting large chunks of text/HTML/XML/JSON/etc. errorneously appended at the end of the METAR or TAF report.
+The default value of 100 is an arbitrarily set large number which would not prevent even large reports from being parsed, and generates error for malformed reports which are beyound reasonable size.

+			.. note:: Presence of this parameter also guarantees that the parsing process cannot become an infinite loop in all cases.

 Visitor